jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 answer helps solidify the knowledge.
 It's important that you commit to an answer so you increase the emotional charge in the event you're wrong.
 Giving up and guessing is less emotional; it's better to convince yourself of one answer, commit, and click submit.
+One trap I stumbled into is that even when I got a question right but just barely, I found I got sloppy in reading through the explanation.
+In many cases it would have been better had I got the answer wrong to grab my attention and drive me to achieve understanding.

-I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.  **Don't look things up in your textbooks before committing to an answer.** It's better to think of what specific information you want to look up and how that factors into the answer choices.
+**Commit to an answer before looking anything up.** I often find myself wanting to look up a fact in the textbook before clicking submit, but that lessens the emotional payoff.
+It's better to think of what specific information you want to look up and how that factors into the answer choices.
 That way, when you do get to see the explanation, you really drive home the critical details you were missing.
 It's best to commit to an answer, let the chips fall, and use that energy to understand the correct answer.
-Don't worry about getting a low score from wrong answers: the only scores that matters is the real exam.
+Don't worry about getting a low score from wrong answers: *the only score that matters is the real exam*.

 There's some evidence that if you take a pretest before you've even been exposed to material, [you'll do better][failing] when it comes to the actual